SkylineCommunications/dataminer-docs/user-guide/Professional_Services/Deployment_Methodology/Agile_Scope-Based_methodology/Typical_Phases_for_Agile_Scope-Based_projects.md

 The Uncertainty Score is the risk level for the estimate accuracy, a high uncertainty score reflects some level of ambiguity in the requirement, indicating that additional discussion is needed to fine-tune and clarify the activity.

 Note that because of the nature of software projects, time forecasts on an activity level cannot be perfect.
 The main purpose of the Preliminary Solution Backlog is to get a realistic estimate of the overall consolidated workload for the design and deployment of the DataMiner Solution that fulfills the project's Goals & Objectives, within a committed fixed budget and delivery time frame.
-The Agile Scope-Based methodology allows exactly for that, as there's complete flexibility to move around time budget between activities based on priorities (e.g. spend less time on GUI work and shift that time to automation logic).
+The Agile Scope-Based methodology allows exactly for that, as there's complete flexibility to move around time budget between activities based on priorities (e.g. spend less time on UI work and shift that time to automation logic).

 ### Value Delivery Plan

-Outlines the delivery strategy, how the work that needs to be done is prioritized in order to maximize value.
+The Value Delivery Plan outlines the delivery strategy, how the work that needs to be done is prioritized in order to maximize value.
 As the ultimate purpose is to deliver maximum value in line with the specified goals, objectives and requirements, and within the agreed time frame and budget, value needs to be clearly defined, and activity planning needs to be aligned with this.

-Typically, starts with the objectives that provide maximum value first with the goal of having a Minimum Viable Product allowing to use and experiment the product early on.
+Typically, the plan starts with the objectives that provide maximum value with the goal of having a Minimum Viable Product, allowing people to use and experiment with the product early on.
 Alternatively, it may start with deliverables with higher levels of uncertainty, to confirm they can be achieved before venturing into the larger project.

 ### Projected Workload

-Maps the overall effort defined by the Preliminary Solution Backlog over time to ensure that a reliable timeline is available for the overall project.
+The Projected Workload maps the overall effort defined by the Preliminary Solution Backlog over time to ensure that a reliable timeline is available for the overall project.

-It factors in average number of people working on the project, their actual capacity, and takes proper buffers into account for project ramp up time, risk mitigation, etc.
+It factors in the average number of people who will be working on the project and their actual capacity.
+It also takes proper buffers into account for project ramp-up time, risk mitigation, etc.

 ### Dependencies, Assumptions & Constraints

-Defines the key dependencies for the project, to ensure that all parties understand which dependencies apply between the different activities so that everything can be planned and prioritized with those in mind.
+These define the key dependencies for the project, to ensure that all parties understand which dependencies apply between the different activities so that everything can be planned and prioritized with those in mind.

 ## Setup of the Solution Backlog